Image: Lisa Warninger

 9 Let cool before cutting tart crosswise to serve.

 - You can use any leftover scraps of tart dough to make mini jam tartlets.
 Roll it out and cut it into rounds.
-Drop a dollop of jam in the center of each round, and fold the dough over to make a turnover.
+Drop a dollop of jam in the centre of each round, and fold the dough over to make a turnover.
 Crimp the edges with a fork, chill until firm, and then bake until golden brown.

 - Taste your fruit.
 If it’s not very sweet, fold in 1 tablespoon melted apricot jam or seedless raspberry jam.
 Or use superfine sugar, which is absorbed more quickly.